Exclusive but still relatively accessible, you can also get VIP treatment like the "rich and famous" at these private members’ clubs in Hong Kong.

 If you’re a sports aficionado, Hong Kong Football Club is the perfect private members’ club in Hong Kong for you.
 Established in 1886, this club is not exclusively about football.
 In fact, it aims to elevate sports as a whole in our city and beyond.
 While there are five core sports, including rugby, soccer, hockey, squash, and lawn bowls, the HKFC also runs a netball division, in addition to societies and interest groups for badminton, golf, tennis, swimming and triathlon, and tenpin bowling.
 We like how the HKFC is particularly family-friendly, with plenty of space and activities designed for children.

-Tempted?
-The exclusivity of HKFC lies in the fact that it requires its members to have exceptional ability both in terms of sporting and commitment.
-The Full (Sports Preferred) Membership goes from $25,000, on top of a monthly fee of $1,850; whereas a Junior Associate Membership (for those under 28 years old) costs around $1,000, plus a monthly fee of $620.
+HKFC membership: The exclusivity of HKFC lies in the fact that it requires its members to have exceptional ability both in terms of sporting and commitment.
+A variety of membership are offered including the Full (Sports Preferred) Membership and the Junior Associate Membership for those under 28 years old.

 Hong Kong Football Club, 3 Sports Road, Happy Valley, Hong Kong, p.
 2830 9500